Advanced English: 23 Methods and Additional Resources for Continuous Improvement

 As we all know, learning a language is not an easy task.

-At higher levels of language learning, it is very common to reach a plateau—a point where you feel like you are no longer making progress.
-When this happens, it is important to evaluate your language learning routines and make some changes to continue improving.
+At higher levels of language learning, it’s very common to reach a plateau—a point where you feel like you’re no longer making progress.

 The Receptive Skills

-First, we will start with reading and listening.
-They seem very different but they have one major thing in common: Reading and listening are both receptive skills.
-You will receive English-language input and need to understand it.
+Reading and listening are receptive skills.
+This means you’ll receive English-language input and need to understand it.

 1. Change your usual resources

-One of the reasons students reach a plateau in their reading skills is that they often read the same kind of text over and over again.
+One of the reasons students reach a plateau in their advanced English reading skills is because they often read the same kind of text over and over again.

 Do you read the same newspaper every day?
-Are you on the fifteenth book in a series of mystery novels?
+Are you reading the fifteenth book in a series of mystery novels?

 Of course, reading anything is better than not reading at all.
-However, if you really want to improve your reading skills, you have got to get out of your comfort zone!
+But to improve your reading skills, you have to get out of your comfort zone!

 2. Test yourself on the text

-If so, then you may be out of practice with certain skills, like guessing the meaning of a new word based on its context, which is something that is often taught to students when they are going to take exams.
+If so, then you may be out of practice with certain skills.
+For example, guessing the meaning of a new word based on its context is a skill often taught to students when they’re going to take exams.

 3. Try speed reading

-You do not have to sign up for a speed reading course and get competitive about it, but you can try to increase the number of English words you are able to read and understand per minute.
+You don’t have to sign up for a speed reading course or get competitive about it, but you can try to increase the number of English words you’re able to read and understand per minute.